Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Conclusions

-Finally, we have proposed an approach to semi-automatically identify semantically related classes from different datasets to support manual comparison and inspection of different annotation schemes across domains.
+Finally, we proposed an approach to semi-automatically identify semantically related classes from different datasets to support manual comparison and inspection of different annotation schemes across domains.
 We demonstrated the usefulness of the approach with an analysis of four annotation schemes.
 This approach can support the investigation of annotation schemes across disciplines without re-annotating datasets.
-From the analysis, we have derived a domain-independent consolidated annotation scheme and compiled a domain-independent dataset.
+From the analysis, we derived a domain-independent consolidated annotation scheme and compiled a domain-independent dataset.
 This allows for the classification of sentences in research papers with generic classes across disciplines, which can support, for instance, academic search engines.

-In future work, we plan to incorporate general, and domain-specific knowledge bases into the architecture and integrate further tasks into the multi-task learning approach.
+In future work, we plan to integrate other tasks (e.g. scientific concept extraction) into the multi-task learning approach to exploit further datasets.
 Furthermore, we intend to evaluate the domain-independent sentence classifier in an information retrieval scenario.